24/7 EMERGENCY SERVICE AVAILABLE — CALL (864) XXX-XXXX Request a free estimate

 Built for Upstate SC.
 Not transplanted from somewhere else.

 Anderson County is 42% rural — most homes outside city limits rely on septic.
 We know the clay soil, the SCDES rules, and which neighborhoods have which problems.
+Start with our South Carolina drain field cost guide, compare rejuvenation vs replacement, or review the city and county pages below.

 SCDES Licensed